nrfconnect/sdk-nrf/doc/nrf/protocols/wifi/advanced_modes/promiscuous_operation.rst

 Promiscuous mode operation
 **************************

-The nRF70 Series device supports raw 802.11 packet reception from a specific BSSID to which the device is connected in Station mode, when Promiscuous mode is enabled for the nRF70 Series Wi-Fi driver.
+The nRF70 Series device supports raw 802.11 packet reception from a specific BSSID to which the device is connected in Station mode, when Promiscuous mode is enabled for the nRF Wi-Fi driver.
 Promiscuous mode setting can be enabled when the nRF70 Series device operates in Station mode, however, raw IEEE 802.11 packets in Promiscuous mode are only received when the nRF70 Series device connects to a specific BSSID and operates as a connected station.

-The ``net_eth_promisc_mode`` functional API can be used to enable or disable Promiscuous mode in the nRF70 Series Wi-Fi driver as required by the application.
+The ``net_eth_promisc_mode`` functional API can be used to enable or disable Promiscuous mode in the nRF Wi-Fi driver as required by the application.
 The ``NET_REQUEST_ETHERNET_SET_PROMISC_MODE`` network management API can also be used to enable or disable Promiscuous mode.
-However, it is recommended to use the functional API ``net_eth_promisc_mode`` for enabling or disabling Promiscuous mode in the nRF70 Series Wi-Fi driver.
+However, it is recommended to use the functional API ``net_eth_promisc_mode`` for enabling or disabling Promiscuous mode in the nRF Wi-Fi driver.

 The following table provides the parameter details for the ``net_eth_promisc_mode`` API which is used to enable or disable Promiscuous mode for raw packet reception.